-The Lead Administrator will provide educational and operational leadership, contractual accountability and logistical direction as part of his/her management of responsibility for the day-to-day the school.
-Lead Administrator of is accountable to the Board Directors.
-Minimum qualifications include a Master's Degree in administration, educational leadership, curriculum and instruction or a related academic management field and at least 5 years of experience at the executive leadership level.
+The Lead Administrator will provide educational and operational leadership, contractual accountability and logistical direction as part of his/her responsibility for the day-to-day management of the school.
+Lead is accountable to the Directors.
+Minimum Administrator Board of qualifications include a Master's Degree in administration, educational leadership, curriculum and instruction or a related academic management field and at least 5 years of experience at the executive leadership level.
 Preference will be given to candidates who have classroom experience as a certified/licensed teacher and those who have earned administrative certification through a recognized or accredited training program.